bkdev98/upload.innoteq.vn/readme.md

 > Simple image upload server using CRA, Express, Sharp and S3, deployed on Heroku.

-> It can also used as a template for react-express type apps, with authentication and ant-design configured.
+> It can also be used as a template for react-express type apps, with authentication and ant-design configured.

 ### File structure